Scribe Alternative for Customer Success Teams in 2026

 The short version.

 Capture and Scribe both turn a recorded workflow into a step-by-step guide.
-The difference for a Customer Success team comes down to three things: voice narration on every plan, multi-language output without an Enterprise contract, and a Team plan that starts at three seats instead of five.
-The pricing gap is $12 versus $13 to $15 per seat per month, and it widens fast once translation enters the picture.
+The difference for a Customer Success team comes down to three things: AI step rewriting on every plan, multi-language output without an Enterprise contract, and a Team plan that starts at three seats instead of five.
+The pricing gap is $12 versus $13 annual / $17 monthly per seat, and it widens fast once translation enters the picture.

 Where Scribe is great, where it stops short

 Scribe is the category leader in browser-recorded guides.
 The free Basic plan ships unlimited guides.
-The Pro Personal plan adds desktop capture and screenshot editing at $25 to $29 per seat per month.
-The Pro Team plan, $13 to $15 per seat with a five-seat minimum, adds team folders and analytics.
+The Pro Personal plan adds desktop capture and screenshot editing at $25 annual or $35 monthly per seat per month.
+The Pro Team plan, $13 annual or $17 monthly per seat with a five-seat minimum, adds team folders and analytics.
 Enterprise unlocks SSO, PII redaction, and translation.
 The product is solid for solo capture and the editor is mature.

 For a Customer Success team of six or eight, the cracks show.
-Voice narration is not on any Scribe plan.
-Multi-language output is locked behind Enterprise.
+Multi-language guide output is locked behind Enterprise.
+AI step rewriting is lighter than Capture's, so the captured text often reads like a UI inventory rather than an explanation.
 The five-seat minimum on Pro Team means a four-person CS team pays for a fifth seat or stays on Pro Personal.
 None of these are edge cases at a UK SaaS like Pleo or GoCardless.

 There is one more axis that matters: where AI sits in the flow.
 Scribe's editor cleans up the recording, drops redundant steps, and writes step descriptions.
-Capture does the same and adds AI step rewriting on every plan, including Free.
-On a CS team that ships ten guides a month, AI rewriting saves about an hour per CSM per week.
+Capture does the same and adds heavier AI step rewriting on every plan including Free, using your voice during recording as context for the rewrite.
+On a CS team that ships ten guides a month, that rewriting saves about an hour per CSM per week.
 NNGroup's research on why web users scan instead of reading makes the rewriting layer load-bearing rather than cosmetic: robotic step descriptions get scanned and dismissed.

 Pricing at the same team size, side by side